GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 potential fields) do not require much, if any tension, while rougher data (such as topography) will typically interpolate better with moderate tension.
-Make sure you try a range of values before choosing your final result.
-Note: the regularized spline in tension is only stable for a finite range of *scale* values; you must experiment to find the valid range and a useful setting.
+Make sure you try a range of values before choosing your final result. **Note**: The regularized spline in tension is only stable for a finite range of *scale* values; you must experiment to find the valid range and a useful setting.
 For more information on tension see the references below.